Fill Missing Data in Orientation Maps edit page

 hold off

 The easiest way to reconstruct missing data is to use the command fill which interpolates missing data using the method of nearest neighbor.
-It is very recommended to pass the grain structure grainsSub as an additional argument to the fill function.
-In this case the nearest neighbors are choosen within the grains.
+It is recommended to pass the grain structure grainsSub as an additional argument to the fill function.
+In this case the nearest neighbors are chosen within the grains.

-ebsdSub_filled = fill(ebsdSub,grainsSub);
+ebsdSub_filled = fill(ebsdSub('indexed'),grainsSub);

 plot(ebsdSub_filled('indexed'),ebsdSub_filled('indexed').orientations);